vonkanehoffen/wix-style-react/docs/contribution/VISUAL_TESTING.md

 1. Default rendering
 2. Props variations, for example: size, skin, error message, etc…
-3. Simple interactions like cliking on dropdowns.
+3. Simple interactions like clicking on dropdowns.

 ## How do I test interactions?